Symbolic Model Construction for Saturated Constrained Horn Clauses: Preliminaries and Notation

-Since our model construction approach manipulates interpretations directly, we need a notion of interpretations that always has a finite and explicit representation and for which it is possible to decide (in finite time) whether a clause is satisfied by the interpretation.
-Therefore, we rely on the notion of symbolic interpretations which is closely related to \emph{$\mathcal{A}$-definable models} \cite[Definition~7]{DBLP:conf/birthday/BjornerGMR15} and \emph{constrained atomic representations} \cite[Definition~5.1,~pp.~236-237]{modelbuilding}.
+Since our model construction approach manipulates interpretations directly, we need a notion of interpretations that always has a finite representation and for which it is possible to decide (in finite time) whether a clause is satisfied by the interpretation.
+Therefore, we rely on the notion of symbolic interpretations: